-Our approach in the UK to companies outside of the FTSE All Share has historically been based around the voting guidelines issued by the NAPF (now the Pensions and Lifetime Savings Association) for smaller companies.
-The QCA Guidelines may also be a helpful guide to investors' expectations of good corporate governance practices for AIM-listed companies.
+Our approach in the UK to companies outside of the FTSE All Share has historically been based around the voting guidelines formerly issued by the NAPF (now the Pensions and Lifetime Savings Association) for smaller companies.
+The Quoted Companies Alliance Corporate Governance Code for Small and Mid-Size Quoted Companies (QCA Code) may also be a helpful guide to good corporate governance practices for AIM-listed companies.